Western Front (World War I): Battle of the Somme

 The final phase of the battle of the Somme saw the first use of the tank on the battlefield.
-The Allies prepared an attack that would involve 13 British and Imperial divisions and four French corps.
+The entente prepared an attack that would involve 13 British and Imperial divisions and four French corps.
 The attack made early progress, advancing 3500–4,500 yd in places but the tanks had little effect due to their lack of numbers and mechanical unreliability.
 The final phase of the battle took place in October and early November, again producing limited gains with heavy loss of life.
 All told, the Somme battle had made penetrations of only 8 km and failed to reach the original objectives.
 The British had suffered about 420,000 casualties and the French around 200,000.
 It is estimated that the Germans lost 465,000, although this figure is controversial.

 The Somme led directly to major new developments in infantry organisation and tactics; despite the terrible losses of 1 July, some divisions had managed to achieve their objectives with minimal casualties.
 In examining the reasons behind losses and achievements, once the British war economy produced sufficient equipment and weapons, the army made the platoon the basic tactical unit, similar to the French and German armies.
 At the time of the Somme, British senior commanders insisted that the company (120 men) was the smallest unit of manoeuvre; less than a year later, the section of ten men would be so.

 Hindenburg line

 In August 1916 the German leadership along the Western Front had changed as Falkenhayn resigned and was replaced by Hindenburg and Ludendorff.
 The new leaders soon recognised that the battles of Verdun and the Somme had depleted the offensive capabilities of the German Army.
-They decided that the German Army in the west would go over to the strategic defensive for most of 1917, while the Central powers would attack elsewhere.
+They decided that the German Army in the west would go over to the strategic defensive for most of 1917, while the Central Powers would attack elsewhere.

 During the Somme battle and through the winter months, the Germans created a fortification behind the Noyon Salient that would be called the Hindenburg Line, using the defensive principles elaborated since the defensive battles of 1915, including the use of Eingreif divisions.
 This was intended to shorten the German front, freeing 10 divisions for other duties.
 This line of fortifications ran from Arras south to St Quentin and shortened the front by about 30 mi.
 British long-range reconnaissance aircraft first spotted the construction of the Hindenburg Line in November 1916.